dottjt/plastic/other/unused/02-work-unused.md

 She knew she had me hook, line and sinker.

 Eager to strike at any moment in a queer outburst of pan-fried lubricant

+I honestly doubt she ate breakfast at all, let alone gave it a serious consideration.
+Although I suppose it was better to pretend than breakdown into a sobbing mess of anorexic unhinge.

+in the magic which would coarse through my body

+ there was also an air that something wasn't quite right.

+But if it were that easy, then I probably wouldn't have any self-esteem issues.
+, in an exercise of pre-marital self-care.

+like having invisible needles forced through my liver

+Vulnerable in her childish voice,

+Was this real?
+Was this finally happening?
+In a sense, it felt like we'd both been feeling these things for a while, although in reality, it felt more like being eaten alive by a Lion.
+My arms limp from the impact-trauma of smashing my head against a rock, as its large teeth tore through my legs, snapping bone n' blood into a sludge of stomach acid.
+I was both afraid and excited, with a dash of confusion to spread drama throughout my entire central nervous system.
+Largely, I wasn't even sure if she was being serious.